Categories

 Entries must be submitted via the Doug Wright Awards online portal.
 A form is required for each entry.

 If available, a PDF of the entire entry, including cover, must be submitted.
 Please combine covers and interiors into a single PDF, and name your PDF in a way that suggests the publication’s title.
-If your PDF is too large for our portal to handle, please send via e-mail to dougwrightawards@gmail.com.
+If your PDF is too large for our portal to handle, please send via e-mail to dougwrightawards@gmail.com. (and keep your download link valid until January 31, 2025).

 Please include a list of notable publications with entry.
 This may include self-published, micro-press, and major press publications.

-The Pigskin Peters: The Doug Wright Award for best small or micro-press book
+The Pigskin Peters: The Doug Wright Award for best small- or micro-press book

 Entries must be submitted via the Doug Wright Awards online portal.
 A form is required for each entry.

 If available, a PDF of the entire entry, including cover, must be submitted.
 Please combine covers and interiors into a single PDF, and name your PDF in a way that suggests the publication’s title.
-If your PDF is too large for our portal to handle, please send via e-mail to dougwrightawards@gmail.com.
+If your PDF is too large for our portal to handle, please send via e-mail to dougwrightawards@gmail.com. (and keep your download link valid until January 31, 2025).

 The Egghead: The Doug Wright Award for best kids’ book

 If available, a PDF of the entire entry, including cover, must be submitted.
 Please combine covers and interiors into a single PDF, and name your PDF in a way that suggests the publication’s title.
-If your PDF is too large for our portal to handle, please send via e-mail to dougwrightawards@gmail.com.
+If your PDF is too large for our portal to handle, please send via e-mail to dougwrightawards@gmail.com. (and keep your download link valid until January 31, 2025).

 Deadlines and Fees

-Entries to the 2024 Doug Wright Awards open on Tuesday, December 12, 2023, and close on Friday, January 19, 2024.
-Late entries will not be accepted.
+Entries to the 2025 Doug Wright Awards open on Tuesday, December 10, 2024, and close on Friday, January 17, 2025.
+Late entry forms will not be accepted.

 The entry fee per submission for best book and best kids’ book (The Egghead) is $15.
-There is no entry fee for the emerging talent (The Nipper) and best small or micro-press book (The Pigskin Peters) awards.
+There is no entry fee for the emerging talent (The Nipper) and best small- or micro-press book (The Pigskin Peters) awards.

 Judging Process